OrestisStefanou/InvestorChatbot/docs/api.md

 ## Notes
 - Fields `question`, `topic`, and `session_id` are required.
+- The topic field available values can be retrieved using the `GET /topics` endpoint
 - If `session_id` is invalid or expired, a 400 error will be returned.
 - This endpoint returns a **streaming** response, suitable for chat UIs that render text incrementally.
 - The `topic_tags` object allows for fine-grained control over the context of the AI's response, especially when discussing financials.